How To Stop Toddlers From Throwing Food

 Sometimes this habit occurs when their tummies get full and there is no more desire to eat.
 Because it takes some time for babies to digest their previous food.

-Serving the same food or less colored, bland foods, make your kid finished early and then they start playing with it.
+Serving the same food or less colored, bland foods, make your kid finish early, and then they start playing with it.
 Some kids are so picky about eating and only want to have their favorite food, so they get bored with the unfavorable food and start to throw it.

 Your toddler is helping out by feeding your pets.
 They are eager to show off their sharing and helping skills.
 By letting her help feed the pets, she’s learning how to be responsible and take care of others.

-5 Steps To Let Them Stop Throwing Food
+5 Simple and Easy Steps To Let Them Stop Throwing Food

 Try to serve food in small portions, one by one.
 It will make them eager to eat more food and prevent them from wasting it.

-Try not to show frustration and shout such words as “Stop it”, Don’t Throw It”.
-Adopt a calmer approach and try saying words such as “Can you please try to keep the food on your plate” or “See how mummy and your sibling are eating their food”.
+Try not to show frustration and shout such words as “Stop it” and Don’t throw it.
+Adopt a calmer approach and try saying words such as “Can you please try to keep the food on your plate” or “See how Mummy and your sibling are eating their food.”

 Keep your pet out of the dining area while your toddler is having his or her food.
 Don’t throw food at pets in front of your kids.
 Try to put your pets’ food in bowls.